 Tunnelling occurs when a candle is under-wicked.
 The wick produces a flame that isn’t strong enough to melt the wax all the way across the top of the candle, so the diameter of the melt pool is too small and remains so for the duration of the candle’s life.

-How do I avoid tunnelling?
+How do I avoid sinkholes?

 Double Pour:

-How do I fix candles with tunnelling?
+How do I fix candles with sinkholes?

 Relief hole:

 A relief hole can be created by puncturing the wax above a sinkhole after the first pour of the candle.
 The void can then be topped up with melted wax.
+This is similar to the double-pouring technique.

 Heat gun:

-For tunnelling near the surface of the candle, a heat gun can be used to melt the surface of the wax above the sinkhole.
+For sinkholes near the surface of the candle, a heat gun can be used to melt the surface of the wax above the sinkhole.
 The melt pool formed by the heat gun will flow into the sinkhole and leave a level surface.

 What is cracking?

-Cracks can appear in different forms.
+Cracking is often experienced when using plant-based waxes.
+Cracks can appear on the surface or throughout the candle.Cracks can appear in different forms.
 Sometimes cracks occur as shallow localised cracks that form a rough circular shape on the surface of the candle.
-These concentric cracks often appear above a cavity in the wax.
+These cracks often appear above a cavity in the wax.
 Occasionally, radial cracks can form across the top of the candle, running from one edge to the other and normally passing through the wick area.
-This type of crack can be deep, often running from the top to the bottom of the candle.
+Radial cracks can be deep, often running from the top to the bottom of the candle.

 Why does cracking occur?